ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/vcpkg-tool-installation/_index.md

 ---
 title: Install tools on the command line using vcpkg

-description: This learning path explains how to install tools on the command line using vcpkg.

 minutes_to_complete: 10

-who_is_this_for: Developers who want to create reproducible tool installations on the command line.
+who_is_this_for: This is an introductory topic for software developers who want to create reproducible tool installations on the command line.

 learning_objectives:
     - Install vcpkg